HassenTimol/cellular-automata/README.md

 # Cellular automata

 This project implements four cellular automata and allows the user to visualise them in an interactive way.

+Learn more about cellular automata here: https://en.wikipedia.org/wiki/Cellular_automaton

 It includes John Conway's 'Game Of Life', which you can learn more about here: https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life